pantheon-systems/documentation/source/content/guides/autopilot/05-troubleshoot.md

 If the Drush or WP-CLI steps failed during diagnosis, resolve any errors thrown by the CMS.

 Run the deploy to Test or Live manually.
-Autopilot will also attempt to deploy again when the updates are tested, but immediately running updates again will likely result in a current response, as the Dev environment already has the changes.
+Autopilot will also attempt to deploy again when the updates are tested, but immediately running updates again will likely result in the response that Autopilot has no new updates to apply, because the Dev environment already has changes.

 If these steps fail, contact [Support](/guides/support/contact-support).